 Highland Mary Lakes

 Majestic views of the Grenadier range are yours on this loop hike in the western Weminuche near the town of Silverton.
 The trail ascends above treeline to several high altitude lakes.
-The hike is miles in length and can be done as an overnight trip or can be used as an entry point to the Continental Divide Trail that continues south from the area.
+The hike is 7.6 miles in length and can be done as an overnight trip or can be used as an entry point to the Continental Divide Trail that continues south from the area.

 Continental Divide Trail